The Tintype in the Box: Photo Mystery

 For a working-class Brooklyn family, traveling to a Broadway studio was expensive and special.
 This portrait marked an important occasion.

-Question: What occasion brings a 19-year-old working-class woman to a fancy Manhattan studio?
+What occasion brings a nineteen-year-old working-class woman to a fancy Manhattan studio?

 • Engagement